Watch five Jungle documentaries from the 90s

 I am not here to talk about that though.
 As a film maker and producer I love documentaries almost as much as I love eating/sleeping & sex.
 There are a huge range of music docs about the UK Rave/Dance scene.
 Some better than others.
 So I bring forth a small selection of my favourite Jungle documentaries.
 I hope you enjoy them as much as I do.

-All Black: a 1994 BBC 2 program addressing many black issues of the day.
+A 1994 BBC 2 program addressing many black issues of the day.
 This for me is my favorite and most comprehensive explanation about what the music was, about where it came from and why it did what it did.
 This is essential viewing for any youngun interested to learn about real jungle or an old timer wanting a nostalgic trip down memory lane.

 Next on the list is Talkin’ Headz.
 A very specific one about the rise of a young label called Metalheadz run by some guy called Goldie!
 This takes a look at the artists and the future of the label amongst other things.
 I came across this as a friend still has it on VHS!
 It was distributed by Manga at the time as many of the underground UK dance producers were scoring music for many of the 90s anime films, Metalheadz especially.
+(Actual doc starts at 4mins 30s mark).

 A London Somet’ing Dis 1993 – a very London centric documentary and only one part of this is on YouTube as far as I am aware.
 Similar and not quite as good as the BBC documentary in my opinion.

 LTJ Bukem Documentary – A light hearted doc following the exploits of a young Danny Bukem as him and MC Conrad go on tour to places such as Canada.
-Sadly it seems there is only the 2nd part online.
-Part 1 has been taken down by Channel 4.

 Finally Underground Inna Moss side, takes a brief look at the Manchester Jungle scene.